 I pulled out of the ensuing high speed dive and was told to climb back up to 40,000 feet and do it again, but the second time the aircraft fell over backwards with a small amount of positive 'g' without performing a hammerhead.
 As a new trainee pilot with many hundreds of hours flying as a crew member in Shackletons and V Bombers, it seemed unnatural for such a large aircraft as the Hunter T7 to fly backwards but the experience certainly gave me added confidence in the aircraft.

-The next time I flew supersonic as the captain of an aircraft was four years later, overhead Paris in a Victor tanker no less - but that's a story for a later page.
+The next time I flew supersonic as the captain of an aircraft was four years later, overhead Paris in a Victor tanker no less and accompanied by four Lightning fighters – that story is here.